-2. Route 66 (Illinois to California)
+- Route 66 (Illinois to California)

 From Chicago to Santa Monica, Route 66 is almost 2,400 miles long and is replete with historical significance.
 Although the original Route 66 was closed in 1985, a substantial chunk is still in use today, making it a popular trucking route for individuals looking for nostalgia.
 The route travels through many well-known US landmarks, including the Grand Canyon and the Cadillac Ranch.

-3. Dalton Avenue (Alaska)
+- Dalton Avenue (Alaska)

 One of the most challenging freight roads in the country is the Dalton Highway, which connects Fairbanks with Dead Horse, Alaska.
 The road is primarily unpaved; thus, motorists must contend with bad weather conditions like snow and ice.

-4. Excellent River Road (Minnesota to Louisiana)
+- Excellent River Road (Minnesota to Louisiana) for Box Truck routes

 The Great River Road travels across eleven states along the Mississippi River from Minnesota to Louisiana.
 There are stops to explore charming river towns and enjoy the spectacular river vistas.
 The Great River Road is a fantastic route for truckers that like beautiful landscapes and quaint small-town atmosphere.